kemitchell/writing.kemitchell.com/_posts/2016-09-12-Deal-Mechanic.md

 kind of law firm.

-But I do understand the trap in letting myself believe that standards of hard, honest work are different from, rather a part of, the standards for practicing law.
+But I do understand the trap in letting myself believe that standards of hard, honest work are different from, rather than an important part of, the standards for practicing law.
 That everybody's role, whether it's marketed as piece labor or "bespoke brains work" involves a fair bit of day-to-day that can and should be performed to a workmanlike standard.
 Creativity and improvisation don't excuse sloppy rudiments.
 I was developed for the brains work.
 But I've a lot to learn yet on those rudiments and how to perform them well.
 I have a lot to learn yet about how to enjoy performing them.

 So "deal mechanic" it is.
 Because more of what I aspire to now, and more of what inspires me, presents alive and well in the trades, in working folks, and among those whose roles don't come presoaked in heady fumes of Achievement and Social Station.
-Because, in the end, my due as participant in a monopoly on essential services requires me to lop off as many aspects of my practice as are amenable to the hardworking, tradesmanlike standards we all understand and appreciate, and to make them workable that way.
+Because, in the end, my duty as participant in a monopoly on essential services requires me to lop off as many aspects of my practice as are amenable to the hardworking, tradesmanlike standards we all understand and appreciate, and to make them workable that way.

 If that project succeeds---and if it does, mine will have been a very small part of the solution---perhaps I'll do my last deal in a country